hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 In this Viewpoint, Cal Newport argues that it's better to see the impact of technologies from a determinist viewpoint, that new technologies drive human behaviors into unplanned directions.
 He takes emails invented by IBM and the "Like" button by a Facebook engineer as examples.
 Emails were meant to facilitate internal communication within IBM.
 However, people began sending much more messages the moment they started emailing.
 The "Like" button, designed to replace some approving comments such as "nice!" and "great!", made people check their Facebook account constantly for rewards.

-The author later coins the term *complex side effects*, negative impacts that new technologies may have which are not expected when the technologies were invented.
+The author later coins the term *complex side effects*, negative impacts that new technologies may have that are not expected when the technologies were invented.
 Cal Newport argues that engineers should include the evaluation of complex side effects in their "iterative engineering process".

 {{<block class="tip">}}
   Cal Newport mentions the website of [Center for Humane Technology](https://www.humanetech.com/) initiated by [Tristan Harris](https://www.tristanharris.com/).